isc-projects/bind9/README.md

 "--with-geoip".
 If the library is installed in a nonstandard location, use specify the prefix using "--with-geoip=/prefix".

-For DNSTAP packet logging, you must have libfstrm [https://github.com/farsightsec/fstrm](https://github.com/farsightsec/fstrm) and libprotobuf-c [https://developers.google.com/protocol-buffers](https://developers.google.com/protocol-buffers), and BIND must be configured with "--enable-dnstap".
+For DNSTAP packet logging, you must have installed libfstrm [https://github.com/farsightsec/fstrm](https://github.com/farsightsec/fstrm) and libprotobuf-c [https://developers.google.com/protocol-buffers](https://developers.google.com/protocol-buffers), and BIND must be configured with "--enable-dnstap".

-Python requires the 'argparse' and 'ply' modules to be available.
+Portions of BIND that are written in Python, including `dnssec-keymgr`, `dnssec-coverage`, `dnssec-checkds`, and some of the system tests, require the 'argparse' and 'ply' modules to be available.
 'argparse' is a standard module as of Python 2.7 and Python 3.2.
 'ply' is available from [https://pypi.python.org/pypi/ply](https://pypi.python.org/pypi/ply).